How to Use the Color Wheel to Plan Color Schemes and Color Mixing

 Red it’s kind of in the middle of the temperature scale, and its temperature is relative to the colors next to it.
 It’s cooler than yellow, but warmer than blue.

-In general, you can determine if a color is warm or cool by asking yourself if it has more yellow or more blue in it.
+In general, you can determine if a color is warm or cool by asking yourself if it's closer to yellow or closer to blue on the wheel.

 The warm colors, that cover one half of the wheel, are yellow/green, yellow, yellow-orange, orange, red-orange, and red.